-My work as a joint and movement analyst and coach involves looking at the structural dance of all your ‘doors’; sleuthing around ‘endlessly open versus endlessly closed doors’ which tell the story of why you are moving in ‘that way’, or why you became injured for no obvious reason, or keep getting injured or are in chronic pain.
+My work as a movement analyst and coach involves looking at the structural dance of all your ‘doors’; sleuthing around ‘endlessly open versus endlessly closed doors’ which tell the story of why you are moving in ‘that way’, or why you became injured for no obvious reason, or keep getting injured or are in chronic pain.

 In working with you, my goal is to leave no stone unturned.

 We start by finding out how well each of the ‘doors’ in your spine move, relative to your pelvis, relative to your legs, relative to your feet, in all of their (mostly) 3 dimensions, whilst you’re moving – objectively.
 The High Performance technology is more accurate than an X-ray – even at sprint speeds – and emits no more radiation than a light bulb, so is safe for all!